Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 You can go out once a day to be walked like a dog.

-So of course they'll do all that.
+So of course they'll do all this.

 Right, yeah.

-Like it's it will be that quite quickly.
+It will be that quite quickly.

-You're in your house and you're eating bugs for a week.
+Yeah, you're in your house and you're eating bugs for a week.

 And that's if you're lucky.

-Uh, which is why Starmer came out and proudly was like, yeah, I'm doing this because this is a great idea.
+And so yeah, this is obviously, genuinely, this is basically the worst possible scenario, which is why Starmer came out and proudly was like, yeah, I'm doing this because this is a great idea.

-Let's watch him uh announce it, shall we?
+Let's watch him announce it, shall we?

-And that is why today I am announcing this government will make a new free of charge digital ID mandatory for the right to work by the end of this parliament.
+And that is why today I am announcing this government will make a new free-of-charge digital ID mandatory for the right to work by the end of this parliament.

 Let me spell that out.